maxmilton/MaxMilton.com-Old-v3/content/about.md

 Yo ✌

 I'm Max.
 I'm a tech consultant currently based in Sydney, Australia.

-I specialise in Ecommerce, Linux, DevOps, and Cloud Infrastructure.
+I specialise in Ecommerce, DevOps, Linux, and Cloud Infrastructure.
 I typically work with enterprise and government on large contract projects but I love working with start-ups on occasion too.

+To hire me for a project or consulting [contact me](#contact-me).

 I also run a number of ecommerce properties via my company <a href="https://wearegenki.com" target="_blank">We Are Genki</a>.
-To [hire me for a consulting project, contact me](#contact-me).
+These sites are a great example of the quality of my work.

 I'm always up for new experiences.
 Love learning new things.
 The world is full of adventure and crazy fun times!